 Simply put, the more attention paid to improving customer profitability — and, therefore, determining how to boost profit margins in the long run — the better for your business.

 A 2019 Econsultancy survey found companies utilize a number of tactics to grow CLV: from dynamic audience segmentation and new customer experience initiatives to increased investment in technologies that help them better manage customer relationships.

 One such solution many businesses use to grow CLV is a customer data platform (CDP).

-The role of artificial intelligence (AI) in marketing programs today continues to grow at a remarkable pace.
-But it’s easy to see why the technology — and, specifically, machine learning — is being leveraged more frequently: It helps everyday marketers automatically calculate predictive scores like CLV based on a vast volume of data.
+The role of artificial intelligence (AI) in marketing today continues to grow at a remarkable pace.
+It’s easy to see why the tech (i.e., machine learning) is being used more often.

-With AI Workbench, BlueConic users have access to out-of-the-box, machine learning predictive models that can tell them a particular buyer’s propensity to purchase, when a subscriber may churn, and — that’s right — the customer lifetime value for specific individuals.
+With AI Workbench, BlueConic users have access to out-of-the-box, machine learning models that tell them buyers’ propensity to purchase, when they might churn, and CLV.

-By incorporating a customer’s historical transaction data, AI Workbench constructs a predictive model that calculates CLV based on:
+By incorporating a customer’s historical transaction data, AI Workbench constructs a predictive model that forecasts customer lifetime value based on: